gallettilance/CS506-Fall2024/NOTES/layadang-notes.md

+# Lecture 10 (10/15)
+From last lecture: intro to classification, relationship between features and class (category)

+**Instance-based classifiers**: if the instance appears in the dataset, just match the output,

+What if it is not in dataset?
+If it is close (some distance, has some neighbor, k-closest one), then take that output!
+- "points that are further away has lower power"

+--> **K-closest Neighbor Model**: output/decision determined by nearby neighbor of the point, has a decision boundary

+## Decision Trees

+Start at root of a tree, look at value, traverse corresponding branch, etc. (pretty intuitive)

+What if a combination of features never appeared in the dataset?
+Define some default class

+**Hunt's algorithm**: repeatedly split dataset based on attribute values (recursive)
+- Base case:
+    - if split and all data points in the same class, predict that class
+        - So all REFUND=YES, then CLASS=NO
+    - if split and no datapoints, predict reasonable default
+        - So REFUND=NO, different classes, split MARTIAL STATUS
+        - MARTIAL STATUS=MARRIED, all classes are NO
+        - etc.

+Order of features to splits matter, how do we define that order?
+- find one with more "even" split rather than ones that are not even
+- alternatively, do bins until they're pretty even
+- binary split or multi-split?

+For **continuous variables**: use binning before running (pre-processing) OR compute threshold while running (A>t or A<t, scan for best threshold)

+**GINI Index**: p(j | t) as relative frequency of class *j* for node *t*
+- ideal GINI is 0 (data is perfectly separated), worse is (1/2) (50% separated, no valuable info)
+- Get GINI of the ENTIRE node recursively

+**over-fitting**: too specific to our training set. will not apply to the test data
+- if we apply GINI continuously, too many splts
+- fix: early termination before tree is fully grown or prune the full tree

+Other metrics for node purity:
+- **Entropy** -sum of freq * log(freq)
+- **Misclassification Error** 1-max(freq)

 # Lecture 7 (10/02)
 Large number of features in dataset that determines a result, needs to be independent of each other